FizzyFriday/FizzyFriday/README.md

 👋 Hi, I’m FizzyFriday

-and I create games as a hobby
+I create games as a hobby

-I have a public game collection that anyone is able to play at FizzyFriday.github.io
+I have a public game collection at FizzyFriday.github.io with 0 games

 <!---
 FizzyFriday/FizzyFriday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.